On the rate of convergence of loop-erased random walk to SLE(2): Introduction

 \section{Introduction}

 The Schramm-Loewner evolution (SLE) is a one-parameter family of random planar growth processes constructed by solving the Loewner equation when the driving function is a one-dimensional Brownian motion.
-SLE was introduced by Schramm in~\cite{schramm} and has been shown to describe the scaling limits of a number of two-dimensional discrete models from statistical mechanics including percolation, loop-erased random walk, uniform spanning trees, and the Ising model.
+SLE was introduced by Schramm in~\cite{schramm} and has been shown to describe the scaling limits of a number of two-dimensional discrete models from statistical mechanics including the Ising model~\cite{chelkak_smirnov,HDC-smirnov}, percolation~\cite{smirnov_perc,smirnov_CR}, loop-erased random walk~\cite{LSW-aop}, uniform spanning trees~\cite{LSW-aop}, the harmonic explorer~\cite{SchShef}, the discrete Gaussian free field~\cite{SchShef2}, and the $q=2$ random cluster model~\cite{smirnov_AnnMath}.
 This has provided a means for developing a rigorous mathematical understanding of these models.
-SLE has also allowed a number of long-standing open problems about planar Brownian motion to be solved, notably, Mandelbrot's conjecture about the Hausdorff dimension of the Brownian frontier.
+SLE has also allowed a number of long-standing open problems about planar Brownian motion to be solved, notably, Mandelbrot's conjecture about the Hausdorff dimension of the Brownian frontier~\cite{LSW-43} and the determination of the values of the Brownian intersection exponents~\cite{LawSW1,LawSW2,LawSW3}.
 Despite a rapid progress in the understanding of questions involving SLE, there are still several fundamental open problems.
 Some of these were communicated by Schramm in~\cite{schrammICM}, in particular that of ``obtain[ing] reasonable estimates for the speed of convergence of the discrete processes which are known to converge to SLE.''
 One of the motivations for this question, besides its being of independent interest, is that results of this type could lead to improved estimates for certain critical exponents; see the discussion in~\cite{schrammICM}.

 The loop-erased random walk is a self-avoiding random walk obtained by chronologically erasing the loops of a simple random walk.
 It was proved by Lawler, Schramm, and Werner in~\cite{LSW-aop} that the scaling limit of loop-erased random walk in a simply connected domain is SLE$_2$.
 Arguably the most important step in this proof is to show that the Loewner driving function for the loop-erased random walk path converges to Brownian motion with speed 2, the Loewner driving function for SLE$_2$.